 I'm a PhD candidate in the History Department at Duke University, where I work on Latin American cultural and intellectual history.
 My research interests include the history of philanthropy, medicine, science, technology, and global health.
+My primary advisor is Dr. Peter Sigal.

 My dissertation, titled "Brazo-a-Brazo: Humanitarian Medicine and the Preservation of Empire, 1767-1841" traces the development of humanitarianism within the Spanish Atlantic World.
 Broadly, it asks how responses to epidemic disease, between Spain, Cuba, and Mexico, shaped beliefs about immunity and informed the practice of medicine and charity through the late colonial and early republican periods.
 Medical interventions, throughout the early modern world, are often interpreted as a form of social control, constituting an extension of colonialism.
 This framework has tended to exclude the beliefs about care and religiosity that sustained interventions in colonial Latin America, and indeed, helped justify imperial governance.
 My research challenges this view, calling for a reanalysis of the Catholic traditions of aid and salvation that physicians and reformers drew upon in their work and that shaped the moral economy of medicine during this time.